 Formative/forward feedback for assessment will be provided by feedback on a plan of one of the portfolio of short reviews, midway through the semester.

 |No Exam Information

 On completion of this course, the student will be able to:

-- demonstrate through discussions and presentations a familiarity with key sites, periods, texts and assemblages;
+- demonstrate a familiarity with key sites, periods, texts and assemblages;

-- demonstrate familiarity with the ability to locate sources relating to Egyptological research, both in print and online;
+- locate sources relating to Egyptological research, both in print and online;

-- demonstrate the ability to work and critically analyse the theories of others, with references back to the work of scholars over the past 150 years; and to appreciate the reasons why these changes have occurred and where our knowledge has advanced;
+- work and critically analyse the theories of others, with references back to the work of scholars over the past 150 years; and to appreciate the reasons why these changes have occurred and where our knowledge has advanced;

-- demonstrate the ability to engage in a balanced way when considering evidence and interpretations, and where appropriate, in reflecting on this through online or on campus group discussions.
+- engage in a balanced way when considering evidence and interpretations, and where appropriate, in reflecting on this through online or on campus group discussions.